The Best Day Trips From Johannesburg

 There are so many places you can visit on day trips from Johannesburg that it’s actually difficult to decide where to go!

-From pristine landscapes to national parks and game reserves perfect for a safari; to nearby cities and archeological sites, the province of Gauteng, where the largest city in South Africa is located – won’t fail to provide you with entertainment options.
+From pristine landscapes to national parks and game reserves perfect for a safari to nearby cities and archeological sites, the province of Gauteng—home to the largest city in South Africa—won’t fail to provide you with entertainment options.

 So, if Joburg gets too much for you (let’s face it: it’s a fun city but not exactly the easiest place to be), you can simply opt to get out for a day.